Beau28713/Beau28713/README.md

 ## About me!
-Hello, 'm an Electronics/Software Engineering Technician that loves to create new things using microcontrollers.
+Hello, I'm an Electronics/Software Engineering Technician that loves to create new things using microcontrollers.
 I'm always looking to connect with new people by sharing my code and helping others write theirs.

 ## Current programming languages